NFL Challenge: Cultural references

 ESPN used the simulation in 1988 for a program called NFL Dream Season.
 Historic NFL teams were computer-simulated against one another in an eight-week season, then playoffs, then the "Dream Bowl".
 ESPN used the computer simulation results to play back the game using NFL Films footage to make it appear that one was watching an actual game.
 The 1978 Pittsburgh Steelers defeated the 1972 Miami Dolphins 21–20.

 The following year, ESPN broadcast Dream Bowl II, with the defending champion 1978 Steelers pitted against the then-Super Bowl Champion San Francisco 49ers.
 Even with John Stallworth out early in the game due to an injury, the Steelers defeated the 49ers in overtime after a Joe Montana pass was intercepted around midfield by Mel Blount, who returned the interception for a touchdown.
 Steve Sabol, NFL Films president, disagreed with the simulation result, feeling that San Francisco had a better team.

 XOR made available the Dream Season disk after the show's run, with the actual teams used by ESPN's program.

-Legacy

-The company went out of business in the early 1990s, after advertising NFL Challenge Premium Edition, which never made it to market.
-There were several customers who had prepaid for the product, only to never receive the game.